Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Hopefully, this information will help you and your family and also save you the time, stress, and overwhelm I experienced trying to find the best option for clean drinking water at home.

-Clean, toxin-free drinking water is so important so if you’re not sure what is in your drinking water or whether it is safe to consume it is time to find out!
+Clean, toxin-free drinking water is essential, so if you’re unsure what is in your drinking water or whether it is safe to consume, it is time to find out!

 Contaminants in Drinking Water

-There are over 300 chemicals and pollutants possibly contaminating your drinking water.
-Way too many to list them all.
-But you can learn about a few of them below.
+There are over 300 chemicals and pollutants possibly contaminating your drinking water—way too many to list them all.
+However, you can learn about a few of them below.

 Chromium

-Remember the movie Erin Brokovich with Julia Roberts?
-The movie is based on the true story of Erin Brokovich and how she helped the people of Hinkley, Ca win a lawsuit against PG&E after it was discovered they had dumped chromium 6 tainted wastewater into ponds throughout the town.
+Remember the movie Erin Brockovich with Julia Roberts?
+The film is based on the true story of Erin Brockovich and how she helped the people of Hinkley, CA, win a lawsuit against PG&E after it was discovered they had dumped chromium 6 tainted wastewater into ponds throughout the town.

 Fluoride is a chemical compound that is purposely added to the water supply because it is believed to strengthen enamel and prevent cavities.

 Whether or not fluoride should be added to tap water is a highly debated issue.
-Many others believe fluoride is dangerous and the risks outweigh the possible benefits.
+Many people believe fluoride is dangerous and the risks outweigh the possible benefits.

-I would encourage you to do your own research in regards to whether or not you should remove fluoride from your drinking water.
+I would encourage you to do your own research in regard to whether or not you should remove fluoride from your drinking water.

 Heavy Metals